 When replacing carpeting in offices, the existing carpet and padding must be recycled, down-cycled, or renewed.
 By recycling and buying recycled content (fiber and/or backing) and renewable (cleaned, retextured, and re-dyed) carpet tiles, we are reducing the environmental impact of our actions and saving resources (e.g., by diverting from landfills, reprocessing materials into new fiber, using post-industrial waste, saving oil, reducing global warming potential, etc.) that can be made into other products (e.g., automotive parts, parking barriers, lumbar alternatives, sod reinforcement, soundproofing).
 Most carpet manufactures have carpet-reclamation programs in place to accept old carpeting and padding.
 Contact Rick Farr, NBC Branch of Support Services, for additional information on how to have your carpeting and padding recycled.

 Please do not hesitate to contact us with any pertinent questions or if you would like to have additional information.
-You may contact us through the administrative contact for your bureau or office, the OFAS service desk on (202) 208-2222, or one of the individuals below.
+You may contact us through the administrative contact for your bureau or office, the OFAS service desk on (202) 208-2222.

 Thank you for recycling!
 Your efforts to make our workplace more sustainable do make a difference.